- How to get the Indonesian visa?

 The process takes around a week and costs IDR 500,000 per person, so around (€30.6).

 Some rules must be respected at the immigration office: you must wear respectful clothing (shoulders and knees should be covered, no bikini, do not go barefoot or in flip-flops), do not drink, do not smoke, do not come with an animal and, finally, do not show signs of affection.

 We strongly recommend you not to remain on the Indonesian territory after your visa or the visa exemption expires!

-Any foreigner in this situation is subject to a IDR 300,000 fine per day (€18.1) during the first 60 days of overstaying your visa or the visa exemption.
-Beyond those 60 days, the maximal fine is of IDR 500,000,000 (€30,110.3).
-And if this fine cannot be honoured, the foreigner can be held in detention.
+Any foreigner in this situation is subject to a IDR 1,000,000 fine per day (€61.3) during the first 60 days of overstaying your visa or the visa exemption.
+Beyond these 60 days, the traveller can be expelled from Indonesia and banned from further entry on the territory.